Concerns & Complaints about a Physiotherapist

 Complaints Committee outcomes

-- Referral to a formal hearing before the Professional Conduct Committee
+- Referral to a formal hearing - The matter is sent to the Professional Conduct Committee for a hearing.

 Formal hearing (Professional Conduct Committee)